godaddy/eslint-plugin-i18n-json/README.md

 - automatic ascending sort of all keys in the translation file.
 - default severity: error | 2
 - **options**
   - `order`: String (Optional).
 Default value: `asc`.
-Sort order of translation keys.
+Case-sensitive sort order of translation keys.
 The rule does a level order traversal of object keys.
 Supports nested objects.
   - `indentSpaces` : Number (Optional).
 Default value: `2`.
 The number of spaces to indent the emitted sorted translations with.
 (Will be passed to `JSON.stringify` when generating fixed output).

   In the case `--fix` is not supplied to eslint, and the `i18n-json/sorted-keys` rule is not switched off, it will emit an